Control thread execution

 [zxdb] down

-For more context, you can use the backtrace command.
-This is identical to frame but gives more detailed address information as well as function parameters.
-This command can be abbreviated bt:
+In some cases, you may want to see additional address information that stack frames don't provide.
+The backtrace command is identical to frame but gives you more detailed address information as well as function parameters.

 ▶ 0 fxl::CommandLineFromIteratorsFindFirstPositionalArg<const char *const *>() • command_line.h:185